math1as/Windows-GDI-fuzzer/README.md

 Note:

 Since the bottleneck of fuzzer is the IO performance of the disk, the use of RAMDISK can effectively speed up this process.
-But remember to make a snapshot for your vm-machine or you may lost all of your files (some of my test corpus get lost in this way ,will attach them if recovered).
+But remember to make a snapshot for your vm-machine or you may lost all of your files. some of my vulnerability which could be triggered in Microsoft Powerpoint get lost in this way ,will attach them if recovered.

 happy bug hunting!